Verification of colorable hypergraph states with stabilizer test: Case study

-According to the relation between Theorem 1 and the fidelity, and if the test passes, it is necessary to ensure that the accuracy is high enough, and the outputs copies of the hypergraph of the device have 90\% probability to get the target with 99\% the fidelity.
+According to the relation between Theorem 1 and the fidelity $\langle \Psi_{BRG}| \rho_{com} |\Psi_{BRG}\rangle$, and if the test passes, it is necessary to ensure that the accuracy is high enough, and the outputs copies of the hypergraph of the device have 90\% probability to get the target with 99\% the fidelity.

 However, the property of the fault-tolerant verification protocol indicates that the probability of the computable result and the actual result is less than $\frac{1}{\sqrt{\alpha(6k+1)}}$.
 In other words, when $k$ is large enough, the verification is satisfied.
-Note that, if Bob would generate $6k$ correct copy state $\left( \left| H\right\rangle \left\langle H\right|\right)^{\otimes6k}$ of the hypergraph state and a single random wrong copy state $\sigma_l$ , then the probability that Bob will fool Alice is $\frac{1}{6k+1}$.
+Note that, if the prover would generate $6k$ correct copy state $\left( \left| \Psi_{BRG} \right\rangle \left\langle \Psi_{BRG} \right|\right)^{\otimes6k}$ of the hypergraph state and a single random wrong copy state $\rho_{\text{wrong}}$, then the probability that the prover will fool the verifier is $\frac{1}{6k+1}$.
 The above theorem does not assume the underlying graph state with the noise model.
 In the actual measurement, the noise will be taken on the hypergraph state.
 Even if the measurement results do not depend on the measurement basis, each qubit of the hypergraph state can be randomly rotated during the measurement.
 In such a case, the verification protocol will no longer be effective.
 Next, we should consider the acceptability, which ensures that the protocol will be applicative even if in the real measurement.

 \textsl{Acceptability}.
-For calculate acceptability, that is, the given error subsets distribution $P$ is on the set $\mathcal{F}_{2}^{B}\bigotimes \mathcal{F}_{2}^{R}\bigotimes \mathcal{F}_{2}^{G}$ of the X-basis or Z-basis errors.
-Then we denote the marginal distribution with the pair of X-basis on the blue system, Z-basis on the ren system, and X-basis on the green system (Z-basis on the blue system, X-basis on the red system, and Z-basis on the green system ).
-Here, the probability which Alice passes the test $T_{B}, T_{R}, T_{G}$ with one round is
+To calculate acceptability, that is, the given error subsets distribution $P$ is at the set $\mathcal{F}_{2}^{B}\otimes \mathcal{F}_{2}^{R}\otimes \mathcal{F}_{2}^{G}$ of the $X$-basis or $Z$-basis errors.
+Then we denote the marginal distribution with the pair of $X$-basis on the blue system, $Z$-basis on the ren system, and $X$-basis on the green system ($Z$-basis on the blue system, $X$-basis on the red system, and $Z$-basis on the green system ).
+Here, the probability which the verifier passes the test $T_{B}, T_{R}, T_{G}$ with one round is